one2blame/cs6265/README.md

 ## ctf

 The `ctf` folder contains challenges I've completed from various CTFs.
-Currently pretty sparse as I'm more focused on private research and school work .
+Currently pretty sparse as I'm more focused on private research and school work.

 ## heaplab